evhub/coconut/DOCS.md

 ### `MatchError`

-A `MatchError` is raised when a [destructuring assignment](#destructuring-assignment) statement fails, and thus `MatchError` is provided as a built-in for catching those errors. `MatchError` objects support two attributes, `pattern`, which is a string describing the failed pattern, and `value`, which is the object that failed to match that pattern.
+A `MatchError` is raised when a [destructuring assignment](#destructuring-assignment) statement fails, and thus `MatchError` is provided as a built-in for catching those errors. `MatchError` objects support three attributes: `pattern`, which is a string describing the failed pattern; `value`, which is the object that failed to match that pattern; and `message` which is the full error message.
+To avoid unnecessary `repr` calls, `MatchError` only computes the `message` once it is actually requested.

 ## Coconut Modules